 - Get your beauty sleep.
 Six to eight hours of quality sleep allows for cellular repair and allows for immune system enhancing compounds to be released.

 - Exercise.
 Exercise helps reduce stress (see #7), improve sleep (see #8), promote blood flow, and helps your body eliminate waste.
 Short on time?
-Try the 10-minute-per-day Fit10 Exercise System.
+Try Fit 10 - Ten Minute Exercise Program.